 If you have excellent credit and haven't gotten a new credit card in some time, then applying for a hotel credit card which comes with a large bonus offer and meeting the bonus requirement is one of the easiest ways to score free hotel stays.

 It's also worth knowing that many frequent flyer programs and credit card rewards programs give you the option of transferring your points to hotel loyalty programs, or redeeming your rewards directly for hotel stays.

 For example, Marriott Rewards® Premier Credit Card has a welcome offer by which you earn 80,000 Bonus Points after spending $3,000 on purchases in the first 3 months from account opening.

 For example, Citi allows holders of its Citi Prestige® Card to transfer their ThankYou® Points to Hilton Honors™ at a preferred rate of 1,000 ThankYou Points to 1,500 Hilton Honors™ Bonus Points.

 Chase Sapphire Preferred® Card cardholders can transfer their Ultimate Rewards to IHG® Rewards Club, Marriott Rewards®, The Ritz-Carlton Rewards® and Hyatt Gold Passport® at a 1:1 rate (1,000 Ultimate Rewards equal 1,000 hotel loyalty points).
-Redeeming your points directly towards hotel bookings through Chase Ultimate Rewards is also a good option, as you get 20% off when you redeem points for hotels that way.
+Redeeming your points directly towards hotel bookings through Chase Ultimate Rewards is also a good option, as you get 25% more value when you redeem points for hotels that way.